 You take one small step ahead.
 Then another one tomorrow.
 And before you know it, you have this beautiful thing you created.
 It may not be the best out there, but it’s yours. : )

 We are waiting for the perfect circumstances in life to dare to start doing the thing we’re so badly drawn to.
 We want more time, more financial power, and more confidence.
 We want our fears to fade away.

 We want to feel ready.

 Truth is, we’ll never feel ready for something as delicate as sharing the work that came from the deepest parts of ourselves.
-It’s an extremely vulnerable thing to do.
-In a way, you are consciously choosing to get intimate with complete strangers by sharing your work.
-You are showing them parts of yourself that are so pure and raw.
+It’s an extremely vulnerable and intimate thing to do!
+You are showing parts of yourself that are so pure and raw.
 And you have no idea who’s going to see it, consume it.